Value-Function-based Sequential Minimization for Bi-level Optimization: Theoretical Analysis

 \subsection{Complexity Analysis}

 In this part, we compare the time and space complexity of Algorithms~\ref{alg:ours} with EGBMs (i.e., FHG, RHG, TRHG and BDA) and IGBMs (i.e., CG and Neumann) for computing $G(\x)$ or $\frac{\partial\varphi(\x)}{\partial \x}$, i.e., the direction for updating variable $\x$.
 Table~\ref{table complexity} summarizes the complexity results.
 Our complexity analysis follows the assumptions in \cite{liu2018darts}.

+Note that BVFSM has an order of magnitude lower time complexity with respect to the LL dimension $n$ compared to existing methods.
 For all existing methods, we assume solving the optimal solution of the LL problem, also the transition function $\Phi$ in EGBMs for obtaining $\y_T(\x)$, is the process of a $T$-step gradient descent.

-\textbf{EGBMs.} As discussed in~\cite{franceschi2017forward,shaban2019truncated}, after implementing $T$ steps of gradient descent with time complexity and space complexity of $O(n)$ to solve the LL problem, FHG for forward calculation of Hessian-matrix product can be evaluated in time $O(m^2nT)$ and space $O(mn)$, and RHG for reverse calculation of Hessian- and Jacobian-vector products can be evaluated in time $O(n(m+n)T)$ and space $O (m+nT)$.
-TRHG truncates the length of back-propagation trajectory to $I$ after a $T$-step gradient descent, and thus reduces the time and space complexity to $O(n(m+n)I)$ and space $O(m+nI)$.
+\textbf{EGBMs.} As discussed in~\cite{franceschi2017forward,shaban2019truncated}, after implementing $T$ steps of gradient descent with time and space complexity of~$O(n)$ to solve the LL problem, FHG for forward calculation of Hessian-matrix product can be evaluated in time $O(m^2nT)$ and space $O(mn)$, and RHG for reverse calculation of Hessian- and Jacobian-vector products can be evaluated in time $O(n(m+n)T)$ and space $O (m+nT)$.
+TRHG truncates the length of back-propagation trajectory to~$I$ after a $T$-step gradient descent, and thus reduces the time and space complexity to $O(n(m+n)I)$ and space $O(m+nI)$.
 BDA uses the same idea to RHG, except that it combines UL and LL objectives during back propagation, so the order of complexity of time and space is the same to RHG.
 The time complexity for EGBMs to calculate the UL gradient is proportional to $T$, the number of iterations of the LL problem, and thus EGBMs take a large amount of time to ensure convergence.

 \textbf{IGBMs.} After implementing a $T$-step gradient descent for the LL problem, IGBMs approximate the inverse of Hessian matrix by conjugate gradient (CG), which solves a linear system of $Q$ steps, or by Neumann series.
-Note that each step of CG and Neumann method includes Hessian-vector products, requiring $O(m+n^2Q) $ time and $O(m+n)$ space, so IGBMs run in time $O(m+nT+n^2Q))$ and space $O(m+n)$.
+Note that each step of CG and Neumann method includes Hessian-vector products, requiring $O(m+n^2Q) $ time and $O(m+n)$ space, so IGBMs run in time $O(m+nT+n^2Q)$ and space~$O(m+~n)$.
 IGBMs decouple the complexity of calculating the UL gradient from being proportional to $T$, but the iteration number $Q$ always relies on the properties of the Hessian matrix, and in some cases, $Q$ can be much larger than $T$.